Opinion | Why Derek Chauvin’s jury must have Black members

 Cahill must pay close attention to race, as well.
 He should closely scrutinize the selection process to assure that African Americans are not only in the pool of prospective jurors but that they are also included among the 12 people who will sit in judgment of Chauvin.
 This should not be difficult in a city where Blacks make up approximately 20 percent of the population.

 But there are reasons to worry that jury selection is being structured in a way that might reduce the number of Blacks who are found qualified to serve on Chauvin’s jury.
 Prospective jurors were sent a questionnaire that sought some obvious information, such as whether they have connections to the events of Floyd’s death.
 Other inquiries, however, ventured well beyond the ability to be fair in Chauvin’s trial.
-Prospective jurors had to reveal how much they agree with statements such as “Blacks and other minorities do not receive equal treatment as whites in the criminal justice system,” and “I support defunding the Minneapolis Police Department.”
+Prospective jurors had to reveal how much they agree with statements such as “Blacks and other minorities do not receive equal treatment as whites in the criminal justice system” and “I support defunding the Minneapolis Police Department.”
 Written answers were required to questions such as “Do you believe our criminal justice system works.
 Why or why not?”

 Cahill should not remove potential jurors who respond honestly to these questions out of concern that they cannot be objective.
 Screening out jurors who are critical of the criminal legal system goes beyond what the law requires and would dramatically reduce the eligibility of African Americans to serve.
-Polls demonstrate Black people have more negative experiences with the police than Whites, and unsurprisingly are more suspicious of them.
+Polls demonstrate that Black people have more negative experiences with the police than Whites and unsurprisingly are more suspicious of them.

 Even if the judge does not disqualify jurors, each side gets a certain number of “peremptory strikes,” which allow them to exclude a potential juror for almost any reason.
-As a rookie prosecutor, I was trained to strike people who were very religious, out of concern they might be hesitant to sit in judgement of another person, and scientists, because they might have too high a standard of proof.
+As a rookie prosecutor, I was trained to strike people who were very religious, out of concern they might be hesitant to sit in judgment of another person, and scientists, because they might have too high a standard of proof.

 The Supreme Court has ruled that prosecutors and defense lawyers cannot employ race as the basis for using their peremptory strikes to remove potential jurors.
 This might win the prize for the most disregarded constitutional rule ever.